 - Better development of the root system;

-- Avoids rot in the center of the plant which could be caused by accumulation of water (for example: when watering a cactus that grows in clusters like a sulcorebutia .)
+- Prevents rot in the center of the plant that could be caused by water accumulation (for example: when watering a cactus that grows in clusters like a sulcorebutia .)

 Disadvantages

-- Does not remove excess mineral salts from the soil;
+- Does not leach excess mineral salts into the soil;

 - Takes longer to water;